AravArora05/buildATributePage/README.md

   CSS Styling:
   - Employs team colors for a stylish presentation and visually distinct sections.
   - Uses CSS for layout and responsive features
-  - fFatures anchor links for easy navigation to specific page sections,
+  - Includes anchor links for easy navigation to specific page sections,
   - Features links to external profiles and more detailed information about players and coaches.

 *Beware: this website works well on computers, but doesn't look incredible on phones!

-Remarks: Since we haven't really dwelved into media queries, the thing looks absoultely horrible on devices such as my iphone!
+Remarks: Since we haven't really dwelved into media queries, the project looks mediocre on smaller devices!
 I need to work better to improve upon responsive web design.
-In future projects, I will try to figure out how to make the assignment a bit more responsive!
-I will be starting the second half of the course on Monday, which is more focused on making the websites responsive for all devices!
+In future projects, I will try to figure out how to make HTML/CSS code more responsive!
+In later May, I will likely come back to this project, and I will attempt to add responsiveness for all devices!